 - Typing skills.
 This is a biggie.
 It will help them utilize their time efficiently when typing up papers.
 Keyboarding is one of the most essential skills he can have.

 - Learning Computer Programs.
 Your middle schooler is going to need to know his way around at least one computer program.
 We highly recommend teaching Microsoft Word and Microsoft Excel.

 - Social media.
 Most of us recognize that media in general, and social media specifically, has had an increased affect on culture today.
 This course in Media Socialization is must for teens.
 It iss designed to help middle school and high school homeschool students examine the effect that media plays in a person’s life, become more media literate, reflect on the power of words and wisdom, and more.

 Does the idea of finding different resources to use stress you out a little?
 Take heart, there are wonderful resources around to help you.
 You don’t have to feel alone in this.
 With this in mind, go forth and enjoy this next phase as you help your student gain new skills.
 You’ve got this!

-They are offering my readers a huge discount on a MONTHLY membership (usually $19.95/month) of $10.95 by using my code: BENANDME.
+If you don’t see a better sale offer righ tnow, they are offering my readers a huge discount on a MONTHLY membership (usually $24.97/month) of $10.95 by using my code: BENANDME.
 There are no contracts; you can cancel anytime (but if you really dig into this site and use it, you won’t want to cancel- we haven’t in over 6 years).
 This deal does not expire.
 But you won’t receive the bonuses listed above.